From Wednesday 1 July 2026, food scraps no longer needed to go in your general rubbish bin (red lid).

-This approach is designed to minimise environmental impacts.
+This approach helps minimise environmental impacts.

 About FOGO